Headshots of Marie Cooper – June 2022

 During lockdown in three countries, twelve states, playwrights walked.
 Inspired by their wanderings, they wove stories and came together to share.
 Tales of social justice.
 Of magic and the tragic.
 The comical and the historical.
 Horror and fantasy.
 Where their minds wandered, their characters followed.
 Across time, across generations.
 Diverse and dispersed, they brought their plays together and walked the world.
 Well, some of it.

 The International collection of Walking Plays, written by a talented bunch of twenty-eight playwrights from the US, Canada and the UK, curated by Claudia Inglis Haas.
 All of the plays were written for outside – so they can be performed over Zoom, as a podcast or radio play.
 If your theatre, podcast or radio station would like to perform our anthology our plays, visit the Walking Plays Facebook page for the performance rights.

-‘Unlocked’, inspired by my lockdown walks, by the riverside and Norwich Cathedral Quarter is part of the collection, and is also now up on the New Play Exchange.
+My audio play ‘Unlocked’ was inspired by my walking Norwich during the pandemic lockdown.
+Particularly the riverside area of the city and Norwich Cathedral Quarter.
+Unlocked is part of the Walking Plays collection, and is also now available on the New Play Exchange.

 Hannah discovered something about her partner, Ryan that unnerved her.
 She panicked and ran.
 Both Ryan and her friend Lauren are out looking for Hannah along the riverside.

 “…you start to feel breathless from the movement.
 It’s a fast-paced, action-packed audio play that tears your emotions a zillion ways before letting them go.”
 Lee R. Lawing

 Although I live in the city, I am fortunate that there are many green spaces dotted around the urban centre.
 The river walk nearest to our Cathedral is the section of the riverside I tend to favour – from the train station to Whitefriars – because it is mostly set aside from housing and industrial units.